 Be careful with serializing null portables.
 Hazelcast lazily creates a class definition of portable internally when the user first serializes.
 This class definition is stored and used later for deserializing that portable class.
-When the user tries to serialize a null portable when there is no class definition at the moment, Hazelcast throws an exception saying that com.hazelcast.nio.serialization.HazelcastSerializationException: Cannot write null portable without explicitly registering class definition!
+When the user tries to serialize a null portable when there is no class definition at the moment.
+Hazelcast throws exception an saving that com.hazelcast.nio.serialization.HazelcastSerializationException: Cannot write null portable without explicitly registering class definition!.